 Great gift givers don't just shop right before a birthday or a holiday.
 They're always looking year-round.
 "A good gift-giver is someone who is always on the lookout for things that could make their friends and family happy throughout the year," writes celebrity matchmaker Alessandra Conti in Mel magazine.
 "Maybe it’s at a little shop that they visit while they’re out in the country.
 Or a little figurine that reminds them of an inside joke that they have with their significant other.
 The actual gift rarely matters ...
 It's the fact that the person was thinking of them while they were doing something else."

 They pay attention

 Maybe something has come up in conversation or they've noticed a friend or family member remark on something while they're out browsing.
 Awesome gifters notice when people compliment something they're wearing or an item in their home.
 They take note and surprise them later with a perfect gift of their own.

 They take a hint

 Givers often think that people want surprises because they think it shows more time and thoughtfulness went into choosing the gifts.
-But a 2011 study found that recipients actually appreciate gifts that they want and have asked for.
+But a study published in the Journal of Experimental Social Psychology found that recipients actually appreciate gifts that they want and have asked for.
 If someone has said they'd really like a certain item, stellar gift givers don't worry about being predictable.
 They give people what they want and know they won't have to worry about a gift receipt.

 They don't forget presentation